 The Council remains highly committed to advancing equality, eradicating unfair treatment, and promoting good relations across and between all our communities.
 We have clear and rigorous HR policies and procedures and high standards for employees that minimise the risk of any form of modern slavery existing within the organisation.

-The Council has procedures and policies in place on all major employment issues - e.g. disciplinary, grievance, harassment and bullying, Code of Conduct, Confidential Reporting Procedures, as well as other policies that support fair treatment of employees including attendance management and ill health capability, performance capability, performance management, recruitment & selection etc.
+The Council has procedures and policies in place on all major employment issues - e.g. disciplinary, grievance, harassment and bullying, Code of Conduct, Confidential Reporting Procedures, as well as other policies that support fair treatment of employees including attendance management and ill health capability, performance capability, My Plan, recruitment and selection are available on the Council's website www.derbyshire.gov.uk